How to minimize layout shift

 The Cumulative Layout Shift (CLS) metric helps you address this problem by measuring how often it’s occurring for real users.
 CLS measures the sum total of all individual layout shift scores for every unexpected layout shift that occurs during the entire lifespan of the page.

 Unexpected movement of page content usually happens because ad blocks (or any other codes inserted) don’t have server-side defined height, they are loaded asynchronously or DOM elements get dynamically added to the page above or between the existing content.
 The culprit might be an ad with unknown dimensions (created by responsive code) or a client-side function that inserts ad code after the page is loaded.

 To prevent layout shift when the block is loaded, you need to define block height.
 This will reserve the space for the ad block so the layout will not shift when the ad will be loaded.
-You can define block height on the block Display settings (button Misc / tab Display) or directly with custom CSS code.
+You can define block height on the block Display settings (button Misc / tab Display).
 Of course, this assumes the ad will not be higher than the reserved ad block space.
 The example below sets block height to

 height: 250px; code to the CSS code of the wrapping div.
 When Default alignment is used the following CSS code will be used: